andorfc/PlantCAD-SeqTracks/README.md

-├── extract_sequences.sh                 # Script to extract FASTA sequences using BEDTools ├── predict_probs_array.sh               # Script to run PlantCaduceus predictions with a job array ├── predict_probs_single_job.sh          # Script to run PlantCaduceus predictions one job at a time ├── concat_predsictions.sh               # Merge all the individual prediction files ├── info.sh                              # Script to calculate Information Content ├── wig.sh                               # Script to convert scores to WIG format ├── bigwig.sh                            # Script to convert WIG to BigWig format
+├── extract_sequences.sh                 # Script to extract FASTA sequences using BEDTools ├── predict_probs_array.sh               # Script to run PlantCaduceus predictions with a job array ├── predict_probs_single_job.sh          # Script to run PlantCaduceus predictions one job at a time ├── concat_predictions.sh               # Merge all the individual prediction files ├── info.sh                              # Script to calculate Information Content ├── wig.sh                               # Script to convert scores to WIG format ├── bigwig.sh                            # Script to convert WIG to BigWig format